TOOLCloud

 ACTIVATING THE SCULPTURE

-Enter the sculpture in silene
+Enter the sculpture in silence

-Are part of the sculpture
+are part of the sculpture

 Observe how the sculpture changes as you leave